 Envirothon - The Virginia Envirothon is a team based natural resources competition for high school students.
 Students who participate learn stewardship and management concepts and work to solve real world environmental problems.
 The program is field-oriented, community based and gives students an opportunity to work with natural resource professionals.

 Youth Conservation Leadership Institute - Youth Conservation Leadership Institute (YCLI) is an intensive, individually-planned program for high school students interested in advanced environmental conservation and stewardship, offering opportunities to build leadership skills and connect with local mentors on a locally-relevant project.
-Students interested in submitting a YCLI proposal should contact the District education specialist, Karen Fetty for more information.
+Students interested in submitting a YCLI proposal should contact the District education specialist for more information.

-Poster Contest - The annual Conservation Poster Contest provides kindergarten through twelfth grade students an opportunity to convey their thoughts about soil, water, and related natural resource issues through art.
-The 2021 theme is "Healthy Forests, Healthy Communities."
-Poster paper is available at no coast at the District office.
-For more information, contact District education specialist, Karen Fetty.
+Poster Contest -The annual Conservation Poster Contest provides kindergarten through twelfth grade students an opportunity to convey their thoughts about soil, water, and related natural resource issues through art.
+The For more information, contact District education specialist.

 Educational Resources are available to public, private, and home school educators in Hanover and Caroline Counties.
 To see a list of available resources visit the Educator Resources and Student Resources pages.